stefaniuk/dev-to-prod-fast/README.md

 1. Create the App

    - Go to [GitHub App settings](https://github.com/settings/apps) user _Settings → Developer Settings → GitHub Apps → New GitHub App_
-   - Name it something like _"My Dev to Prod Fast Release App"_ (must be globally unique)
+   - Name it something like _"My Release App"_ (must be globally unique)
    - Set the homepage URL to your repository
    - Configure permissions
      - Repository permissions: